 The majority of its TVs are only HD-ready though, and smaller than 32 inches, with prices starting around the £90 mark.
 The 4K Logik range is smart, too, with access to streaming and catch-up apps.

 Supermarket brands come and go, and, until recently, you could get Technika TVs at Tesco and Alba in Sainbury's and Argos.
 They are still available second hand and there's always a chance they could come back in the future.

 The price of store-brand TVs may certainly be tempting, as may what appear to be a wide range of features that, on paper at least, make them a match for the best Samsung and LG have to offer.

 Our testing has shown us that a long list of features doesn't necessarily make a good TV.
 A screen capable of displaying 4K resolution may be terrible at showing HD content.

-At the end of the day, these store-brand TVs are the cheapest on the market and our reviews will highlight the ones that are worth a look, but if you're on a tight budget then don't discount TVs from the bigger brands.
+At the end of the day, these store-brand TVs are the cheapest on the market, but even if you're on a tight budget don't discount TVs from the bigger brands.
 LG, Samsung, Sony and Panasonic all have their own budget sets, especially if you go for a TV released the previous year.